ariga/atlas/doc/md/guides/deploying/k8s-flux.md

 ## Conclusion

-In this guide, we demonstrated how to use Flux CD to deploy an application that uses the Atlas Operator to manage the lifecycle of the database schema.
+In this guide, we demonstrated how to use Flux CD to deploy an application that uses the Atlas Operator to manage the lifecycle of a database schema.
 We also showed how to use Flux dependency management to ensure that the schema changes were successfully applied before deploying the application.